ebzzry/ebzzry.github.io/src/en/actors-warriors.md

 for applied usage in trivial domains.

 Soon after, I discovered that it was just the tip of the iceberg.
-Under programs that are labeled «Software Engineering», I discovered that the professors and instructors have not written real software, aside from «Hello World» programs.
+Under programs that are labeled _Software Engineering_, I discovered that the professors and instructors have not written real software, aside from _Hello World_ programs.
 Students are given trivial tasks to complete, in order to pass a subject.
-What’s worse are these things «Hackathons» or whatever they’re called now.
+What’s worse are these things _Hackathons_ or whatever they’re called now.
 People really believe that you can find true engineering skills with events like those.
 The situation before, when I was 16 years old, and the situation now, are still very much the same.
 Nothing has changed.
 There are no schools in the Philippines